strikerdlm/ROBD2_GUI/README.md

    python robd2_gui.py
    ```

-## Usage
+## Quick Start Guide

-1. Connect to the ROBD2 device using the Connection tab
+1. Connect your ROBD2 device to a USB port
+2. Launch the application
+3. In the Connection tab:
-2. Select the appropriate device ID
+   - Select the appropriate COM port
+   - Choose your device ID
+   - Click "Connect"
-3. Use the Dashboard tab for real-time monitoring
+4. Use the Dashboard tab for real-time monitoring
+5. Use the Calibration tab for device setup
-4. Export data using the Export button when monitoring is complete
+6. Export data using the Export button when monitoring is complete

 ## Data Validation

-The software implements the following validation ranges:
+The software implements comprehensive data validation:
 - SpO2: 50-100%
 - O2 Concentration: 0-100%
 - Pulse Rate: 20-220 bpm
+- Altitude: 0-35,000 ft
+- Temperature: 15-35°C

 ## License

-Copyright © 2025 Diego Malpica MD.
+Copyright © 2024 Diego Malpica MD.
 All rights reserved.

 This software is proprietary and confidential.
 Unauthorized copying, modification, distribution, or use of this software is strictly prohibited.